Dudlileif/autosteering/project_status.md

 - Saving/loading of vehicles, equipment

-- Receive IMU sensor data form hardware, UDP/WebSocket
+- Receive IMU sensor data from hardware, UDP/WebSocket (http only, won't work from https hosted site)

 ## To be implemented